yochaigal/cairn/wip/2e/combat.md

 > The party bandage up the woman, stabilizing her.
 Had they not, she would have bled out within the hour.
 Now out of danger, the PCs take a quick swig of water and regain their lost HP.
 Lucius tries to impress Freya by showing off the new battle scar on his eyebrow, but it doesn't work.

 **Wolfram**: _"Alright, that's all sorted then.
-You lot make your way back to town and we'll convene later.
+You lot make your way back to town, and we'll convene later.
 For now, we've got business with this Cutlass King I've read so much about."_